Trapped atoms in spatially-structured vector light fields: Spatially structured light fields

-Propagation of vector light has been extensively studied and predicts two main features.
+Propagation of vector light and its properties in the focus have been extensively studied and predict two main features.
 First, spatial variations which are strong on the wavelength scale lead to the appearance of longitudinal electric field components.
+This fact can be seen as a consequence of the integral representation of focal fields introduced in~\cite{richards1959electromagnetic}.
+Indeed, when beams are described as a superposition of plane waves propagating along different directions, a unique k-vector is intrinsically ill-defined and longitudinal electric fields accordingly emerge.
+We stress here, that such fields are completely different from the pure longitudinal electromagnetic fields.
 Second, the separation between polarization and spatial degrees of freedom is no longer valid and vector solutions involving non-separable combinations of spatial and polarization modes become necessary \cite{chen2002analyses,wang2020vectorial}.
-Here we discuss the case of LG beams, explicitly showing the non-separability between spin and orbital angular momentum, whose interplay can generate strong longitudinal fields along the propagation ($z$) axis \cite{huang2011vector,forbes2021relevance,monteiro2009angular}.
-As described in \cite{Quinteiro2017}, the positive component of such a field propagating along the $z$ axis at wavenumber $k$, optical frequency $\omega$ and amplitude $E_0$ is described by the following expression:
+Here, we discuss this aspect, with special attention to the case of LG beams, explicitly showing the non-separability between spin and orbital angular momentum, whose interplay can generate strong longitudinal fields along the propagation ($z$) axis \cite{huang2011vector,forbes2021relevance,monteiro2009angular}.

-where $\vec{e}_i$ are unit vectors along directions $i=x,y,z$.
-The mode function $f_{l,p}(\vec{r})$ describes the field transverse distribution, with the integer radial index $p\geq0$, and the integer $l$ being the azimuthal index associated to orbital angular momentum.
-The ellipticity parameter $\sigma$ describes the optical polarization.
-In the soft-focusing limit of vanishing gradients of the mode function, $\sigma=0$ describes purely linear polarization along $x$, while $\sigma=\pm 1$ describes purely circular polarizations.
-In cylindrical coordinates~$\{\rho,\phi,z\}$, the mode function for LG beams reads: